WCS Amazon instances support AWS load balancer.

 - Load Balancer

 - Auto Scaling Group

-Launching AWS Auto Scaling group with load balancing from custom AMI
+Launching AWS Auto Scaling group with classic load balancer from custom AMI

 Load balancer with autoscaling deployment from custom AMI can be useful for logn term projects (months and years).
 In this case, AWS Marketplace image will be more expensive due to hourly payment, therefore it is recommended to buy and activate WCS monthly subscription.